baychub/cb-gsg/Getting-Started.md

 	RSP sensors will get their IP addresses from the DHCP server on the router.

-7. Check the LEDs on the RSP sensors.
+6. Check the LEDs on the RSP sensors.

 	The LEDs will go through a series of patterns, and after 1-2 minutes they should be flashing pinkish-white.
 The LEDs will continue flashing pinkish-white until you install and run the RSP Controller application, which will connect to the sensors and enable them to begin reading tags.

 	If the LEDs are not flashing pinkish-white as expected in this step, disconnect and reconnect the sensors.
 If that doesn't work, repeat this whole section.
 Next, try the suggestions in the LED section of [this FAQ](https://01.org/rsp-sw-toolkit/faq-0).

-8. Connect the edge computer to the router and power it on.
+7. Connect the edge computer to the router and power it on.

 	This is the computer where you will install the RSP Controller application next.

-9. Attach a monitor to the edge computer and power it on.
-LED patterns show startup progress.
+8. Attach a monitor to the edge computer and power it on.

+	In the meantime, LED patterns on the RSP sensors show startup progress.

 	![LED Reference](https://baychub.github.io/cb-gsg/images/led-reference.png)